 A retractable spoiler also appears to sit flush with the bodywork when not raised

-Don't expect to see it officially and undisguised until at least the second half of 2018
+Don't expect to see it officially and undisguised until at least the second half of this year

 The slim rear lights and indicators are far smaller than any that have so far been fitted to 911s